All-in-One Platform vs 6 Subscriptions: The Real Cost

 Why the six-invoice illusion is so convincing

 Separate subscriptions are easy to buy and hard to see.
-As one waste study put it, buying is frictionless and reviewing is not — a tool goes on the card, gets paid month after month, auto-renews, and nobody asks whether it's still earning its keep.
-Because each subscription is small, none of them ever triggers a "should we cancel this?" conversation on its own.
-It's death by a dozen $30–$90 line items.
+Buying takes a card and thirty seconds; reviewing takes a meeting nobody schedules.
+A tool goes on the card, gets paid month after month, auto-renews, and nobody asks whether it's still earning its keep.

-• A missed call that never becomes a booking because your phone tool doesn't talk to your calendar.
+- A missed call that never becomes a booking, because your phone tool doesn't talk to your calendar.

-• A quote that goes cold because the follow-up lives in a marketing app your booking tool can't trigger.
+- A quote that goes cold, because the follow-up lives in a marketing app your booking tool can't trigger.

-• A five-star customer who never gets a review request because that's a fourth app and nobody remembered.
+- A five-star customer who never gets a review request, because that's a fourth app and nobody remembered.

 None of that shows up when you add invoices.
 All of it shows up in revenue.

-1. List every tool that touches getting found, getting leads, booking, reminders, reviews, payments and follow-up.
+- List every tool that touches getting found, getting leads, booking, reminders, reviews, payments and follow-up.

-3. Flag the overlaps — anything where two tools do the same job.
+- Flag the overlaps — anything where two tools do the same job.

-4. Flag the ghosts — anything you'd struggle to log into from memory.
+- Flag the ghosts — anything you'd struggle to log into from memory.
 Statistically, about half your licences are underused.

 That five-step total is the number to compare against — not the tidy row of monthly prices.